This vegan gingerbread loaf cake with sweet orange glaze is a must for your holiday bake list.

 - ½ teaspoon ground nutmeg

-- ¼ teaspoon ground allspice or cloves
+- ¼ teaspoon ground cloves or allspice

 - ¼ teaspoon sea salt

-- 180 g (1 ½ cups) powdered sugar, (icing sugar) *see notes
+- 180 g (1 ½ cups) powdered sugar (icing sugar)

 Instructions

-- Combine the wet ingredients: Add the apple puree, molasses, olive oil, and vanilla, and vegan buttermilk to a medium bowl and whisk to combine.
+- Combine the wet ingredients: Add the vegan buttermilk, applesauce, olive oil, molasses, vanilla, and brown sugar to a large mixing bowl and whisk to combine.

-- Combine dry ingredients: To a large separate bowl, add the flour, soft brown sugar, dark brown sugar, baking powder, baking soda, ground ginger, cinnamon, nutmeg, allspice, and salt, and whisk to combine.
 Make sure they're are no lumps of sugar left in the mixture.

+- Combine dry ingredients: To a large separate bowl, add the flour, baking powder, baking soda, ground ginger, cinnamon, nutmeg, allspice, and salt, and whisk to combine.

-- Bake: Add the cake batter to the prepared loaf pan and bake for 40-50 mins.
-After 40 minutes, check the cake is ready by inserting a knife or toothpick into it, which should come out clean.
+- Bake: Bake for 45-55 mins.
+After 45 minutes, check the cake is ready by inserting a knife or toothpick into it, which should come out clean.
 If the toothpick has cake residue on it, bake for another 5-10 minutes as needed.Allow the cake to cool in the pan for about 10 minutes before transferring it to a cooling rack.

 Notes